How to contribute to scikit-image¶

 Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with SSH).

-If you want, post on the mailing list to explain your changes or to ask for review.
+If you want, post on the developer forum to explain your changes or to ask for review.

 To update your pull request, make your changes on your local repository and commit.
 As soon as those changes are pushed up (to the same branch as before) the pull request will update automatically.

-Travis-CI, a continuous integration service, is triggered after each Pull Request update to build the code, run unit tests, measure code coverage and check coding style (PEP8) of your branch.
-The Travis tests must pass before your PR can be merged.
-If Travis fails, you can find out why by clicking on the “failed” icon (red cross) and inspecting the build and test log.
+Continuous integration (CI) services are triggered after each pull request submission to build the package, run unit tests, measure code coverage, and check the coding style (PEP8) of your branch.
+The tests must pass before your PR can be merged.
+If CI fails, you can find out why by clicking on the “failed” icon (red cross) and inspecting the build and test logs.

 A pull request must be approved by two core team members before merging.